-5. OSHA requires that you keep yourself and your equipment (other than cranes or derricks used in construction) at least 10 feet away from overhead power lines carrying up to 50 kV.
-6. Higher-voltage lines require greater clearances.
-Contact Duquesne Light Company for clearance information.
-6. If your job requires you to work closer than 10 feet from power lines, call Duquesne Light Company well in advance to make safety arrangements.
-6. Always use the maximum possible clearance, and clearly mark boundaries to keep workers and equipment the required distance away.
+- OSHA requires that you keep yourself and your equipment (other than cranes or derricks used in construction) at least 10 feet away from overhead power lines carrying up to 50 kV. - Higher-voltage lines require greater clearances.
+Contact Duquesne Light Company for clearance information. - If your job requires you to work closer than 10 feet from power lines, call Duquesne Light Company well in advance to make safety arrangements. - Electrical safety distances given here are minimums. - Always use the maximum possible clearance, and clearly mark boundaries to keep workers and equipment the required distance away.